New York City

 If I had to pick one...Orso for dinner.
 Schnipper's Quality Kitchen for a super casual lunch or late-night eats.

-Orso: My favorite classic place to eat pre- or post-theater.
+Orso: My favorite sophisticated place to eat pre- or post-theater.
+(Nora Ephron loved it, too!)

 Cafeteria: Great for lunch - comfort food in a bright, white, airy oasis.
 119 Seventh Ave at 17th St